 We also recognize that first responders include a wide variety of careers from detective work, police officers, 911 operators, fire-fighter/paramedics, trauma center staff, flight nurses, SWAT team members, physicians, as well as others.

-BEGIN THERAPY FOR FIRST RESPONDERS IN OHIO OR KENTUCKY
+BEGIN THERAPY FOR FIRST RESPONDERS IN OHIO, KENTUCKY, OR NEW YORK

 Life as a first responder can be both uniquely rewarding and challenging and we understand that!

 If you're at a point where you are considering therapy, it's probably safe to bet you're struggling to manage day-to-day.
 We're also willing to bet that you'd like to know something is available to help you and give you some relief.
 Therapy for First Responders offered by our team of therapists at Thrive is here to help meet those needs and help you process the work-related stressors you deal with on a daily basis.
-You can access Thrive's services using online therapy in Ohio or online therapy in Kentucky.
+You can access Thrive's services using online therapy in Ohio, Kentucky, or New York.
 Please know that help is available.
 To get started, use the steps below.